 - It also leads to cultural disintegration at the destination region.

-One of the major forms of migration that tends to create problems in all developing countries is that of rural-urban migration.
+One of the major forms of migration that tend to create problems in all developing countries is of rural-urban migration.

-Since we recognize that this form of migration is a major problem, solutions have to be provided in order to prevent the occurrence of over population at the receiving regions.
+Since we recognize that this form of migration is a major problem, solutions have to be provided in order to prevent the occurrence of overpopulation in the receiving regions.
 The solutions to the problems of rural-urban migration include:

 - Provision of social amenities: The provision of social amenities such as water, electricity, cinemas, roads and telephones in rural areas will go a long way in reducing the rate at which youth move to urban areas.